henhans/ED_lanczos/README.md

 # ExactDiagonalization Lanczos
 Exact diagonalization of Hubbard chain using Lanczos algorithm.
-The code can obtain correct ground state energy, however, the code is slow for the chain size L>=10.
-Paralle sparse matrix multiplication can be aaply to speed up the calculation.
+The H|psi> calculation is parallelized using openmp, and the calculation is matrix free(no matrix is store in the memory).
+The cod can obtain correct ground state energy and wavefunction.
 The Green's function calculation is under construction.

 Tsung-Han Lee